levi956/Anywhere-Code-Exercise/README.md

 - It communicates with several REST APIs to display information about characters.

-### Prerequisites

-- List any prerequisites or system requirements.
-- Include links to download and install any software or tools.

 ## Configuration and Installation
 1. Make sure you have [Flutter](https://flutter.dev/docs/get-started/install) and its dependencies installed on your device.
 2. Clone the repository: `git clone https://github.com/yourusername/my-app.git`